skylight-hq/skylight.digital/_projects/usaf_affms.md

 {% capture solution %}
 The effort to improve the user experience of AFFMS II began after  complaints and frustrations from airmen caught the attention of the Chief Master Sergeant of the Air Force (the highest enlisted level of leadership in the Air Force).

-The U.S Air Force engaged Skylight to assist with improving the user experience of AFFMS II — a natural fit given our ongoing experience working with and establishing a Design Studio for BESPIN (Business Enterprise Systems Product INnovation).
+The U.S Air Force engaged Skylight to assist with improving the user experience of AFFMS II — a natural fit given our ongoing experience working with and establishing a Design Studio for BESPIN.

 Even though the airmen on our team were regular users of AFFMS II, we wanted to take into account a diversity of user experiences.
 We conducted preliminary interviews with a variety of personnel at BESPIN, ensuring we covered a spectrum of ranks (officers and enlisted) and job functions.
 We also conducted desk research by looking at posts and comments on social media platforms like Reddit.